marcoscalatayud/blogfolio/case-studies/qatium.md

 #### 8pt grid

-The overall Graphics User Interface looked okay at first glance but, once the more you kept looking the more you noticed **some quirks that made the GUI look funny**.
+The overall Graphics User Interface looked okay at first glance but, the more you kept looking the more you noticed **some quirks that made the GUI look funny**.
 It was due to the lack of a grid.

 We reworked our components to **fit into an 8pt grid** and everything began to fall into place nicely.

 <div class="cst-ScreenshotComparison">
   <figure>
     <picture class="cst-Case_Picture">
+      <source
+          srcset="/assets/images/case-qatium/8pt-toggle-before.webp 1x"
+          type="image/webp">
       <img src="/assets/images/case-qatium/8pt-toggle-before.png"
       alt=""
       width="240" height="128">